 In August 2013, EPA revised the SPCC Guidance for Regional Inspectors.
 This guidance is intended to assist regional inspectors in reviewing a facility's implementation of the Spill Prevention, Control, and Countermeasure (SPCC) rule at 40 CFR part 112 (PDF) (117 pp, 4.3 MB, About PDF).
 This document is also available to owners and operators of facilities that may be subject to the requirements of the SPCC rule and the general public.
 The document is designed to provide a consistent national policy on several SPCC-related issues.

 This guidance is a living document and will be revised, as necessary, to reflect any relevant regulatory amendments.
-Additionally, EPA welcomes comments from the regulated community and the public on the guidance.

 - Webinars on the revisions to the SPCC Guidance for Regional Inspectors